 |Gift Card Rewards|

-Ultimately, it come down to what you’re looking to accomplish with your incentive program.
+Ultimately, it comes down to what you’re looking to accomplish with your incentive program.
 In some applications, such as if you're trying to train a group of busy contractors to consistently submit warranty registrations, delivery speed might be more important than memorability.
 But if you were trying to motivate a group of internal sales reps, who already get paid by commission, the personalization and memorability factors of gift card rewards might give you an edge.
 The good news is that you don't have to perform this sort of strategic analysis by yourself.
 We're always happy to have that conversation!